-There are several ways to oxygenate a fish tank, such as:
+The best ways to oxygenate a fish tank are:

 - Using an air pump – This is the most popular and easiest way to oxygenate a fish tank.

 - Using an air stone – This is a great way to oxygenate your tank and can create a wonderful column of bubbles.

 - Adding plants – This is another great way to oxygenate your tank and is also a pleasant decoration.

 - Adding an aquarium filter – Most fish tanks have a filter, so this is an easy method but not always as effective.

-There are also some effective ways to add oxygen manually, especially when required in an emergency.
+There are also some effective ways to add oxygen manually, especially in an emergency.

-Throughout this article, I will explain how you should test the oxygen levels in your tank and why it is important, and I will cover the most effective ways to aerate your fish tank.
+Throughout this article, I explain how oxygen works in an aquarium, how to test the oxygen levels in your tank, and why it is important.
+I will also take a closer look at the most effective ways to aerate your fish tank.